yashsawkar/Secure_File_Sharing/README.md

-Here’s how you can address the two points for your project:

 1. Test Cases for the Project

 Testing is critical to ensure the functionality and security of the application.
 Below are the key test cases categorized by feature: